 St. Mary Church, Central St., Claremont

-The present church building on Central Street, Claremont, New Hampshire, was erected in 1870 through 1873 and was dedicated in 1873.
+The present church building on Central Street, Claremont, New Hampshire, was erected in 1870 through 1873 and the first Holy Mass was celebrated in the new church in October of 1871.
 The church was remodeled in 1881 and rededicated in the year 1884.
 The bells were installed in 1881.

 The Bishop obtained the first pastor for the re-established parish, Fr.
 Derome, from the Diocese of Saint-Hyacinthe, Quebec.
 He returned to Quebec in 1872.
 A number of pastors filled in briefly before Fr.
 O'Sullivan arrived in 1873 and stayed until May 1881.
 After this Fr.
 Finnigan arrived and remained until February 1901.
 During his stay, many improvements were made to the church.

 In 1889 the original 137 foot steeple was replaced with a new 150 foot steeple greatly altered in appearance with the addition of Beckwith Gothic "gingerbread".
 A superb peal of three bells was blessed on the ground by Bishop Bradley on October 13, 1889, when he came to confirm 152 persons before a congregation too large for the building.
 The bells were first heard on October 20, and were rung for many years by ropes rather inconveniently located in the unventilated area behind the organ.
 Also in the 1880's, electric lights and telephones arrived.